Matt Chamberlain

-Matthew Chamberlain (born April 17, 1967) is an American drummer, record producer and songwriter.
-He came to prominence with Edie Brickell & New Bohemians, and has worked as a session musician with a wide range of artists including Pearl Jam, David Bowie, Tori Amos, Morrissey, The Wallflowers, Elton John, Fiona Apple, Bob Dylan, Brandi Carlile, Garbage, John Fogerty, Macy Gray, and Soundgarden.
+Matthew Chamberlain (born April 17, 1967) is an American drummer, record producer, and songwriter.
+He came to prominence with Edie Brickell & New Bohemians, and has worked as a session musician for a wide range of artists including Pearl Jam, David Bowie, Tori Amos, The Wallflowers, Elton John, Fiona Apple, Bob Dylan, Brandi Carlile, John Fogerty, Sarah McLachlan, and Soundgarden.

 Biography

 Chamberlain was born in San Pedro, California on April 17, 1967.
-He began learning how to play the drums at 15 years old, taking lessons with David Garibaldi from the band Tower of Power.
-He attended North Texas State's music program, leaving after less than a year.
-After leaving college, he moved to Dallas, Texas and played with multiple bands in the Dallas Deep Ellum music scene.
+He began learning how to play the drums at age 15, taking lessons with Tower of Power drummer David Garibaldi.
+He enrolled at North Texas State University (now known as University of North Texas) to study music but left after less than a year.
+After leaving college, he moved to Dallas, Texas and played with numerous bands in the Deep Ellum music scene.

-While in Texas, he joined the band Edie Brickell & New Bohemians, and was the drummer on their album, "Ghost of A Dog."

-He was the second drummer of the band Pearl Jam and played with them for about three weeks in the summer of 1991.
-He was in their music video for their song "Alive".

-During the 1991 and 1992 season, he was a drummer for the house band of Saturday Night Live.

-Along with Skerik, Brad Houser and Mike Dillon, he co-created the jazz-fusion band Critters Buggin.

-In 2016, 2019, 2021 and 2024 he won Modern Drummer magazine's readers poll in the Studio Musician category.
-In 2014 he filled in for drummer Matt Cameron in Soundgarden.
-He played over 51 shows with them through South America, Europe and a co-headlining tour with Nine Inch Nails in the United States.

-He was the Music Director for More Music at The Moore Theatre Seattle, Washington, in 2019 and 2020.

-Chamberlain joined Bob Dylan's Never Ending Tour in 2019 and played on his 2020 release Rough and Rowdy Ways.